IgorNitto/ordered-trie/README.md

 Requirements
 -------------

-This is an header-only library requiring to be compiled with a C++14 compliant compiler with Boost in the include path (we reccomend Boost 1.60.0 or higher).
+This is an header-only library requiring to be compiled with a C++14 compliant compiler with Boost in the include path (Boost 1.60.0 or higher is recommended).

 Unit tests are built and run by launching the script `make_tests.sh`, which relies on CMake.

 Examples
 -------------

-Simple example showing in-memory construction and querying:
+Example of in-memory construction and querying:

 ```cpp